Jrdheeraj/rooftop-solar-detection/Model-Card.md

 ## Overview

-This project implements an AI-powered pipeline to detect rooftop solar PV systems and estimate panel area for each site in the EcoInnovators Ideathon 2026 challenge.[file:3] Given a list of geographic coordinates (sample_id, latitude, longitude), the system loads a pre-generated 400×400 rooftop image, runs a YOLO-based model, and produces a JSON prediction per site with has_solar, confidence, estimated PV area, QC status, and minimal image metadata.[file:3]
+This project implements an AI-powered pipeline to detect rooftop solar PV systems and estimate panel area.[file:3] Given a list of geographic coordinates (sample_id, latitude, longitude), the system loads a pre-generated 400×400 rooftop image, runs a YOLO-based model, and produces a JSON prediction per site with has_solar, confidence, estimated PV area, QC status, and minimal image metadata.[file:3]

 ---